xraypy/xraylarch/doc/tutorial/datatypes.rst

 All lists will have an 'append' method, as well as several others:

+    * append -- add an element to the end of the list
-    * count -- to return the number of times a particular element occurss in the list
+    * count -- to return the number of times a particular element occurs in the list
     * extend -- to extend a list with another list
     * index -- to find the first occurance of an element
     * insert -- to insert an element in a particular place.